Saturday, October 4, 2008

 It sounded like a good idea at the time...

 The Social Security Act of 1935 and its subsequent offspring Medicare et al (1965) will be our bad decision within one more generation.
-It is unsustainable, and what's worse... everybody knows it.
+It is unsustainable, and what's worse...from wiki

 1. Its adaptive capacity is reduced by a sharp increase in population or social complexity, leading to a destabilization of social institutions and eventual massive shifts in population and social dynamics.